-Lariope are one of the most amazing perennial plants.
+Monkey Grass (Lariope) is one of the most amazing perennial plants.
 The plant is extremely hardy, can resist a variety of extreme weather conditions, and add a dash of color to the garden all year round.
 Almost nothing can bother Lariope from flourishing, which also makes it one of the easiest decorative plants to grow.

 There are several different varieties and shades of lariope from lush green to creamy whites.
 These plants are one of the best choices if you are looking for a plant that you can look after for a long time, without having to worry about re-growing it.

-The lariope, upon reaching maturity, feature thick and lush foliage that can reach a height between 10 and 18 inches.
+Monkey Grass, upon reaching maturity, feature thick and lush foliage that can reach a height between 10 and 18 inches.
 They are perfect for lining walkways and edging beds because of their grass-like appearance.
 At the same time, the lariope have a prolonged blooming season that extends from summer to late fall.
 This means it adds color to the garden almost throughout the entire year.

 Here are some brief facts about the amazing lariope plant: